-Theme/Sub Theme: Impact of Land Tenure Security Interventions Organiser(s)/Institution(s): Anu Verma -ILC's National Engagement Strategies (NES)
+Organiser(s)/: Institution(s) Anu Verma International Land Coalition (ILC)- National Engagement Strategy (NES)

 Women in India, largely, lack secure access, control and ownership over land and natural resources.
 Women's role, especially tribal and pastoral women's role in accessing, managing and getting benefits from Common Property Resources is reducing.
 They are the reservoir of traditional knowledge for sustaining the resources, however, they remain invisible in any of the mainstream discourses.
 Women are not present in any of the policy and decision making structures.
 The social and cultural norms, high rate of illiteracy and restricted social mobility further adds to the complexities.